AdamNowotny/BuildReactor/README.markdown

 ## Installation (manual)

 1. Install [Node.js](http://nodejs.org/)
+2. Install all VSCode extensions listed in `.devcontainer/devcontainer.json`.

+## Build

-2. Go to project directory and run:
+Go to project directory and run:

 -   `npm install`
 -   `npm run dist`

-3. Open Chrome Extension manager and `Load unpacked extension..` from `dist/BuildReactor` folder.
+3. Open Chrome Extension manager and `Load unpacked extension..` from `dist/build` folder.

-## Testing
+## Development

 `npm test` - run unit tests

 `npm run test:watch` - use during development to run tests continuously

-`npm run dev` - opens web server at `http://localhost:5137/` for popup and dashboard testing.
+`npm run dev` - opens web server at `http://localhost:5137/` and also allows adding extension in Chrome pointing at `dist/` folder.
+Hot module Replacement is on.
+You need to later use `npm run dist` to build a package that does not require a running server.

-**Note** - Use `core.init({ test: true })` to get mocked responses as service worker is not available.
-Without it the pages will fail to load in Vite web server.
+`npm run dev:mock` - runs webserver at `http://localhost:5137/` for testing with mocked responses from service worker. useful to run browser inside VS for quick feedback.

 ## Contribute